Video: Hydraulic versus Mechanical Brakes for Electric Bikes

 The caliper for the hydraulic braking system.

 These are also self-adjusting, so as that pad wears down and gets a little bit thinner, it’s going to automatically fill this with fluid.
 You don’t need to stop and tighten cables or adjust the brakes, it’s self-adjusting until you need to replace those pads, which is a do-it-yourself procedure.
-You just kind of remove this caliper and slide some new pads in there.
+You just remove the caliper and slide some new pads in there.

 The one disadvantage with hydraulic brakes, if you do have a problem, it may not be a do-it-yourself repair because there is fluid in here, so you do need a couple special tools to be able to bleed that system and make sure there’s no air in there, so that’s something to consider.